apache/arrow/docs/source/developers/cpp/windows.rst

    cd cpp
    mkdir build
    cd build
-   cmake .. -G "Visual Studio 14 2015 Win64" ^
+   cmake .. -G "Visual Studio 14 2015" -A x64 ^
          -DARROW_BUILD_TESTS=ON
    cmake --build . --config Release

+For newer versions of Visual Studio, specify the generator ``Visual Studio 15 2017`` or ``Visual Studio 16 2019``.

 Building with Ninja and clcache
 ===============================

-The `Ninja <https://ninja-build.org/>`_ build system offsets better build parallelization, and the optional `clcache
+The `Ninja <https://ninja-build.org/>`_ build system offers better build parallelization, and the optional `clcache
-<https://github.com/frerich/clcache/>`_ compiler cache which keeps track of
+<https://github.com/frerich/clcache/>`_ compiler cache keeps track of
 past compilations to avoid running them over and over again (in a way similar to the Unix-specific ``ccache``).

-Activate your conda build environment to first install those utilities:
+Newer versions of Visual Studio include Ninja.
+To see if your Visual Studio includes Ninja, run the initialization command shown :ref:`above<windows-system-setup>` (``vcvarsall.bat`` or ``VsDevCmd.bat``), then run ``ninja --version``.

+If Ninja is not included in your version of Visual Studio, and you are using conda, activate your conda environment and install Ninja and clcache:

 .. code-block:: shell